Changtze/DiffWake/README.md

-# DiffWake: A Differentiable Wind-Farm Solver in JAX
+# DiffWake: A General Differentiable Wind-Farm Solver in JAX

 **DiffWake** is a fully differentiable implementation of the **Cumulative–Curl (CC)** wake model for wind-farm flow simulation, written in [JAX](https://github.com/google/jax).